-TABLE 5.3Political Experience of Women Candidates, 1976^a
+TABLE 5.3Political Experience of Women Candidates, 1976a

-^aPercentages in this table are based on N's ranging from 72 to 73 for congressional candidates, 20 to 22 for statewide candidates, 162 to 165 for state senate candidates, and 931 to 952 for state house candidates.
+aPercentages in this table are based on N's ranging from 72 to 73 for congressional candidates, 20 to 22 for statewide candidates, 162 to 165 for state senate candidates, and 931 to 952 for state house candidates.
 The N's vary slightly because of missing data for a few candidates.

-^bIncumbents were counted as having held a previous office only if they had been elected Carroll, Susan.
-Wither the office other that the one presently occupied.
-E-book, Bloomington IN USA: Indiana University Press, 1994, https://doi.org/10.29/34/WomenasCandidatesinA.
-Downloaded on behalf of Unknown Institution candidacies.
+bIncumbents were counted as having held a previous office only if they had been elected to an office other than the one presently occupied.

+candidacies.
 A majority of candidates for all offices belonged to five or more organizations (table 5.3).